 Don’t get me wrong; the “Long March” has long been recognized as a substantial achievement.
 But today, with many of the Communist founding myths partly or totally debunked by historians, Snow’s rapport has an eery feel to it.
 You could even call it creepy.

 the optimism of the doomed

-This feeling gets worse as we read on.
-At one point we realize that not only ES, but also many of the people he interviews are naively believing in what they are doing: their aim is to liberate China from (Japanese) imperialism and from the exploitation by the upper classes.
-They believe that they are fighting the good fight.
+This feeling intensifies later on in the text, when it becomes clear that not only Snow himself, but also many of the people he interviews naively believe in what they are doing: their aim is to liberate China from imperialism and from the exploitation by the upper classes.

-It is a double tragedy: China and parts of the CCP do not know it yet, but they will both suffer immensely at the hands of Mao later on.
-And even our guy ES helps weave a propaganda web that will eventually propel Mao to a position where he can’t be stopped anymore.
+It is a double tragedy: the Chinese people and many of the Communists themselves don’t know it yet, but they will both suffer immensely at the hands of Mao later on.
+And Snow, the American journalist, helps weave a propaganda web that will eventually propel Mao to a position where he can’t be stopped anymore.